DanielEduardoBarba/team-api-db-deploy/README.md

-# team-api-db-deploy!!!
+# team-api-db-deploy
-# deployable API on GCP with firebase database
+# Deployable API on GCP with firebase database